 National Security Letters typically prohibit a recipient, such as Verizon, from disclosing to any other person that an NSL was received or that the recipient provided information in response to it.
 Until recently, such non-disclosure requirements applied indefinitely.
 The USA Freedom Act, however, required the FBI to periodically review if each NSL recipient could be relieved of the non-disclosure requirements.
-To that end, we have recently received letters from the FBI advising that the non-disclosure requirements of three NSLs - received in September 2014, March 2015 and August 2017 - are no longer applicable.
+To that end, we have recently received letters from the FBI advising that the non-disclosure requirements of two NSLs-received in November 2016 and April 2018-are no longer applicable.

-We therefore can now disclose that we complied with each NSL by provided name, address, dates of service and/or toll billing records, as authorized by the relevant statute.
-The September 2014 NSL sought information regarding three customer selectors the other two NSLs sought information regarding one customer selector.
-Moreover, where applicable, we have revised the table above to reflect receipt of these NSLs.
+We therefore can now disclose that we complied with the two NSLs by providing the name, address, dates of service and/or toll billing records, as authorized by the relevant statute.
+Each NSL sought information regarding one customer selector.
+We have revised the table above to reflect receipt of these NSLs.